nexusformat/definitions/manual/source/strategies.rst

 want.
 Obviously in this simple example this does not gain us a lot, but it is easy to see that in a large dataset having appropriately placed cues can save significant computational time when looking up values in a certain time-stamp range.
+NeXus has actually borrowed the cueing table concept from video file formats where it allows viewing software to quickly access your most favourite scene.
+Correspondingly, cueing in NeXus allows you to quickly access your most favourate morsel of time stamped data.

 In the NeXus Features repository, the feature `ECB064453EDB096D <https://github.com/nexusformat/features/tree/b0f4862f267844a3f66efa701953e684978b0959/src/recipes/ECB064453EDB096D>`_ shows example code that uses cues to select time-stamped data.